skx/maildir-tools/README.md

 > This is basically the motivation and history behind MH-E.

-I can imagine a UI which is stateful:
+I can imagine a UI which is nothing more than a bunch of shell-scripts, perhaps using `dialog` to drive them:

 * In one state it just runs a shell-command to list folders, and lets you move a cursor up and down.
 * In another state it might just run a shell-command to list messages in the folder you've chosen